 IMPORTANT NOTE:

-Basic readiness remains one of the several administrative checks for promotion.
+Basic readiness is one of the several administrative checks for promotion.
+Please see Personnel Operations Memorandum 821.87 "Promotion Precepts and Eligibility Criteria" for specific information on administrative checks.
 Officers are advised to maintain basic readiness at all times.